firavoyage/blogging/readme.md

 # firavoyage

 ## self
-- a developer
+- an entrepreneur, developer
 - grew up in shanghai
-- on the internet since 2022 which is my actual home town
+- on the internet since 2022, which is my actual "home town"
+- live in rest of the world
-- working on pure math
+- working on building pure math

 ## love
 -